Oblate Program

 The Oblate Rule of Life

-- Commitment to attend a multi-day Centering Prayer retreat: Extended time away from the demands of day-to-day life in the silence with others is a foundational experience in the contemplative life.
+7. Commitment to attend a multi-day Centering Prayer retreat annually: Extended time away from the demands of day-to-day life in the silence with others is a foundational experience in the contemplative life.
 Oblates are encouraged to attend a 10-day retreat, but any multi-day Centering Prayer retreat will open us to receiving untold gifts of spiritual and psychological enrichment.

-- Attendance at the annual weekend Oblate retreat: The annual Oblate retreat provides time away for inspiration and community building.
-Typically, the retreat will begin on Friday evening and conclude by 5:00 pm Saturday.
+8. Attendance at the annual weekend Oblate retreat: The annual Oblate retreat provides time away for inspiration and community building.
+Typically, the retreat will begin on Friday evening and conclude by 3:00pm Saturday.
+For 2024, the retreat will be held November 1-2.

-- Tithing: We give freely and receive joyfully.
+10. Tithing: We give freely and receive joyfully.
 Tithing is an expression of valuation, gratitude and reciprocal maintenance for the spiritual sources which feed us.
 The practice of tithing brings God into our relationship with money, and through it, we acknowledge in faith that God is the true source of our supply.
 Historically, the word “tithe” meant a tenth.
 Today, we understand the amount of tithing to be a spiritual practice between ourselves and God.
 For some, this might mean a tenth of their income.
-For others, this might mean much more than a tenth of their income.

 The Oblate Circle-of-Devotion

-Those in the Oblate-Circle of Devotion have been practicing the Work of Inner Christianity for many years and wish to move deeper into the stillness and simplicity of silence and prayer, perhaps in expanded solitude.
-They commit themselves totally to God and to living a personalized expression of the Oblate Rule of Life, tailored to their own choosing, as directed by the Holy Spirit and supportive to their life state and stage.
-The intention of the Oblate-Circle of Devotion is to affirm that the spiritual journey leads many to a deep interior quiet, where all of life becomes prayer and prayer becomes life in self-emptying, love for all and everything.
-Commitments to the Oblate-Circle of Devotion may be discerned in conversation with the Abbess.
+A Circle of Devotion Oblate commits oneself totally to God and to living a personalized expression of the Oblate Rule of Life, tailored to their own choosing, as directed by the Holy Spirit and supportive to their life state and stage.
+Their work is prayer: prayer for the community, with an ethic of accompaniment; keeping vigil for the world, in solidarity with the suffering; abiding in peace, surrendered to God, freely giving and receiving love.
+The intention of a Circle of Devotion Oblate is to affirm that the spiritual journey leads many to a deep interior quiet, where all of life becomes prayer and prayer becomes life in self-emptying love for all and everything.

 FAQ